February 23, 2026 · 8 min read

 Execution Plan

 Month 1-2: Foundation content.
-Create a complete guide to each game type.
-Build platform comparison pages with exact house edges.
-Write basic strategy guides focused on variance management.
+Create a complete guide to each game type, build platform comparison pages with exact house edges, and write strategy guides focused on variance management.
+This alone puts you ahead of most competitors.

 Month 3-4: Build depth.
-Individual platform reviews for each game.
-Advanced strategy discussions.
-Calculator tools if feasible.
-Community engagement in dice/limbo forums and Discord servers.
+Individual platform reviews for each game, advanced strategy discussions, and calculator tools if feasible.
+Engage in dice/limbo forums and Discord servers.

 Month 5-6: Expand reach.
-Target adjacent keywords (crash games, simple games).
-Cross-link from other content.
-Build links from gambling resources.
-Create video content for YouTube (game demonstrations, strategy analysis).
+Target adjacent keywords like crash games.
+Cross-link from other content, build links from gambling resources, and create video content for YouTube.

 Measuring Success